corrinlin/Lundquist.DITA.breakfast/t-chaitea.md

 1. Remove the tea, add the milk, sweeten to liking with coconut sugar, and heat until just warm.
 Pour through a strainer into 4 mugs.
 1. Store leftovers in a quart-size glass jar in the fridge.

-For iced chai, skip warking the milk.
+For iced chai, skip warming the milk.
 Sweeten, strain, and pour over ice.

+Recipe found in _Run Fast.
+Eat Slow.:Nourishing Recipes for Athletes._ by Shalane Flanagan and Elyse Kopecky